microsoft/vscode-ts-file-path-support/README.md

 ### Inlining

-Inlining deletes the referenced file on disk and inlines its content as `fileContent` property.
+Inlining deletes the referenced file on disk and inlines its content as `fileContents` property.
 Only works on objects that have the shape `{ filePath: myPathFn("myRelativePathStr"), ...additionalProperties }`.

 ![inlining-demo](docs/demo-inlining.gif)